 No information was found.

-According to the 2016 Education Law and the 2017 Education Regulations, homeschooling is a legal option for parents or legal representatives to educate their children.
-The Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL) regulates homeschooling and requires parents or legal representatives to register their children at the MEYSAL and follow the established guidelines.
-If noted that a programme no longer meets the requirements or has failed to meet the standards of progress and achievements, the Office of Education Standards may advise the Minister to request homeschool to be terminated.
-Due to COVID schools transfer of learning to the Homeschool modality, the Office of Education Standards developed an inspection and report of the provision of private schools.
+According to the 2016 Education Law and 2017 Education Regulations, homeschooling is a legal option for parents or legal representatives.
+The Ministry of Education, Youth, Sports, Agriculture and Lands (MEYSAL) regulates homeschooling and requires parents or legal representatives to register their children with the MEYSAL and follow the established guidelines.
+If a homeschooling programme no longer meets the requirements or fails to meet the standards of progression, the Office of Education Standards may advise the Minister to terminate the program.
+During COVID-19, the Office of Education Standards developed an inspection report on homeschooling provision in private schools.

 Market contracted (Voucher schools)